Psychosocial UFO hypothesis: Flaps of flying phantoms

 In the spirit of being engaged in "a long, slow process of trial & error studies", variations in these explanations have been experimented with.
 The 1905 Wales flap occurred at a time that the traditional values were under assault from the modern world.
 The religious revival associated with the sightings maybe were generated by the tensions of rapid, unprecedented social change.
 Psychosocial researchers have looked into other notions like Phil Klass's notion that media is the primary driver of flaps but they find it so scandalously error-riddled, it is difficult to accept it has anything like the sizeable role he alleges.
 Media doubtless contributes imagery, but the emotional component of the rumors associated with flaps relies on larger aspects of the social environment.

-It is necessary to add that researchers in the psychosocial tradition have not held much respect for glib notions of flaps like mass hysteria e.g. as when expressed back in 1954 by the French psychiatrist George Heuyer.
+researchers in the psychosocial tradition generally do not accept explanations involving mass hysteria e.g. as when expressed back in 1954 by the French psychiatrist George Heuyer.
 By the time they were writing, doubts had already been expressed.
 Mark Rhine in the Condon report and Robert Hall for the 1969 AAAS symposium on UFOs looked at certain classic episodes of mass hysteria or hysterical contagion like the June bug epidemic, the Seattle windshield pitting epidemic, and the Mad Gasser of Mattoon, to see how well they could serve as explanatory models for what is going on with the ufo phenomenon.
 Neither developed the idea very far and Hall discerned several difficulties in comparing these phenomena, probably the most notable being the fleeting character of those model social epidemics.
 Michael Swords later offered additional observations that essentially killed it for researchers on both sides of the debate.
 In a recent discussion of Great Britain's Warminster flap of the 1960s, the researchers echo these developments and prefer to discuss the flap as a collective delusion maintained by rumor and gossip.
-Given the general decline of respect for the broader concept of hysteria in modern psychology; this seems just as well.